-The sponsor-submitted ITC was used to support their reimbursement request and request for deviation from Pharmacoeconomic Requirements that excludes this sub-population of adult patients with early-stage NSCLC who have undergone complete resection and platinum-based chemotherapy with TPS \geq 50%.
-They did not conduct an additional ITC for the reimbursement request population (patients with TPS < 50%).
+The sponsor-submitted ITC was used to support their reimbursement request and request for a deviation from pharmacoeconomic requirements that excludes this subpopulation of adults with early-stage NSCLC who have undergone complete resection and platinum-based chemotherapy and have a PD-L1 TPS of 50% or greater.
+The sponsor did not conduct an additional ITC for the reimbursement request population (i.e., patients with a PD-L1 TPS < 50%).
 They did not conduct a systematic literature review for this ITC.
-There appears to be a 10-month difference in median follow-up time between both trials which may have an impact on time to event outcomes.
-The clinical experts consulted for this review commented that the baseline patient characteristics from both trials appeared to be well-matched.
-The sponsor, however, did not report or appear to assess homogeneity between the 2 studies, and could only include published aggregate level data from the Impower010 study.
-Therefore, it is unclear if sources of clinical or methodological heterogeneity may have biased effect estimates of ITC.
+There appears to be a 10-month difference in median follow-up time between both trials, which may have an impact on time-to-event outcomes.
+The clinical experts consulted for this review commented that the baseline patient characteristics from both trials appeared to be well matched.
+The sponsor, however, did not report or appear to assess homogeneity between the 2 studies, and could only include published aggregate-level data from the IMpower010 study.
+Therefore, it is unclear if sources of clinical or methodological heterogeneity may have biased effect estimates in the ITC.